CLI

 brew install rt

-The tools will by default be installed to ~/.local/share/releasetools/cli/VERSION/
+The tools will by default be installed to ~/.local/share/releasetools/cli/VERSION/ and a binary will be symlinked at ~/.local/bin/rt.

 2. Utilize the releasetools library